-How should Extended agent for Oracle V6.3.1 be configured in a high availability cluster environment such as HACMP, so that agent will automatically start on the active node during node failover.
+How should ITCAM Extended monitoring agent for Oracle be configured, in a high availability cluster environment, such as HACMP, so that agent will automatically start on the active node during node failover?

 For a non-RAC cluster environment such as HACMP, following configuration steps are recommended so that the failover starts the agent on active node of the cluster: